natebarksdale/natebarksdale.github.io/src/content/blog/2008-12-01-church-for-when-you-cant-buy-booze.md

 ---
 author: Nate Barksdale
 pubDatetime: 2008-12-01
-modDatetime: 2008-12-01
+modDatetime: 2025-03-10T19:04:05Z
-title: Church: for when you can’t buy booze
+title: Church - for when you can’t buy booze
 slug: church-for-when-you-cant-buy-booze
 featured: false
 draft: false
 description: This study explores the impact of blue laws on religious participation and behavior in society.
 emoji: 📅
 tags:
   - ⛪ Religion
   - ⚖️ Law